UMAprotocol/UMIPs/UMIPs/umip-24.md

 3) Find the object in the response array with a timestamp that is nearest, and earlier than, the price request timestamp.

 4) The value at the key “tvlUSD” is the TVL that we want
-5) Divide the value found at step 4 by 1,000,000,000 to get the settlement value of the DeFiPulseTVL_ALL price identifier
+5) Divide the value found at step 4 by 1,000,000,000 to get the settlement value of the DEFI_PULSE_TOTAL_TVL price identifier

-## Implementation (TVL_SUSHI_UNI_RATIO)
+## Implementation (SUSHIUNI_TVL)
 The following procedure uses DeFi Pulse Data API.
 The API docs can be found at https://docs.defipulse.com/api-docs-by-provider/defi-pulse-data/total-value-locked/total-value-locked

 1) Sign up for the free Trial account from https://data.defipulse.com/